Aleksej Pokuševski: Oklahoma City Thunder (2020–2024)

 On November 18, 2020, Pokuševski was selected with the 17th overall pick in the 2020 NBA draft by the Minnesota Timberwolves, becoming the youngest player selected that year.
-Two days later, his draft rights were sent to the Oklahoma City Thunder in a three-team trade and on 9 December 2020, he signed with the Thunder, becoming the youngest active player in the NBA that season.
+Two days later, his draft rights were sent to the Oklahoma City Thunder in a three-team trade and on 9 December, he signed with the Thunder, becoming the youngest active player in the NBA that season.
 On 3 February 2021, Pokuševski received his first assignment at the Oklahoma City Blue, the Thunder's affiliate team in the NBA G League and on 14 March, he made his first NBA career start where he scored 23 points, including five 3-pointers, grabbed a career-high 10 rebounds and dished out 4 assists in a 128–122 win over the Memphis Grizzlies, becoming the third Thunder rookie (following Russell Westbrook and Darius Bazley) to post a 20–10 double-double.
 At 19 years and 78 days old, he became the youngest player in franchise history to score 20-plus points while also setting the record for being the youngest player in league history with 20-plus points, 10-plus rebounds and 5-plus three-pointers made in a game.
 Pokuševski also became the second-youngest player in NBA history to make five three-pointers in a game behind only LeBron James in 2004.

 On April 3, 2022, Pokuševski recorded his first NBA triple-double with 17 points, 10 rebounds, and 12 assists in a 117–96 win over the Phoenix Suns, becoming the seventh Thunder and the 12th-youngest player in NBA history (after Magic Johnson) to achieve a triple-double.
+Pokuševski made 61 appearances (12 starts) for the Thunder during the 2021–22 NBA season, averaging 7.6 points, 5.2 rebounds, and 2.1 assists.

 In July 2022, Pokuševski joined the Thunder for the 2022 NBA Summer League.
 On November 22, Pokuševski scored 16 points and grabbed 14 rebounds during a 126–122 loss to the Boston Celtics.
 From December 2022 to March 2023, Pokuševski was unable to play due to a non-displaced tibial plateau fracture in his left leg.
+He made 34 appearances (including 25 starts) for Oklahoma City during the 2022–23 season, averaging 8.1 points, 4.7 rebounds, and 1.9 assists.

+Pokuševski appeared in 10 games for Oklahoma City in the 2023–24 season, posting averages of 1.2 points, 1.0 rebound, and 0.5 assists.
 On 23 February 2024, Pokuševski was waived by the Thunder.

 Charlotte Hornets (2024)

 On 28 February 2024, Pokuševski signed with the Charlotte Hornets.
+Pokuševski made 18 appearances for the Hornets, recording averages of 7.4 points, 4.4 rebounds, and 1.7 assists.
 On 6 July, he was waived by Charlotte.